MihaiOnSoftware/personal-resume/career_navigation_plan.md

 ## Implementation Notes

 - Each step should be implemented completely before moving to the next
-- Tests should be written before implementation code (red-green-blue cycle)
+- Tests are only written for dynamic JavaScript functionality, not static HTML/CSS
-- All tests must pass before moving to the next step
+- All JavaScript tests must pass before moving to the next step
 - Regular commits after each completed step with descriptive commit messages
-- Visual testing should be performed alongside unit tests
+- Visual testing should be performed for HTML/CSS changes
 - Performance testing should be conducted for scroll-related functionality